Sec-ant/barcode-detector/README.md

 ### `error` Event

-The `error` event, which is a `CustomEvent`, will be dispatched if the instanciation of ZXing wasm module is failed.
+The `error` event, which is a `CustomEvent`, will be dispatched if the instantiation of ZXing wasm module is failed.
 An error is passed as the `detail` parameter.

 ```ts
 import { BarcodeDetector } from "barcode-detector/pure";